lkcampbell/brackets-ruler/README.md

 ### Roadmap

 * Column Ruler
-  * At font size less than 12, ruler numbers need to decrease font size as well
   * Line up zero tick mark with editor gutter
   * Research: At runtime, what values are needed for calculation?
   * Run Dev Tools to see exact values using small, normal, and large font sizes